Tabite or Not Tabite

 Tabite or Not Tabite is a 2005 Moroccan drama film directed by Nabyl Lahlou.
-The film was inspired by the trial of Mohamed Tabet.
+The film was inspired by the trial of Mustapha Tabet.
 Tabet's family filed a complaint to prohibit the preview of the film.
 Summoned to court in Rabat, the director successfully pleaded his case himself, arguing that it was his duty to make films about this period.
 The preview was ultimately held at the Mohamed V Theater in Rabat.

 Synopsis

 Ali Brahma visits his homeland for the first time in order to attend his father's funeral.
 This first trip to Morocco coincides with the trial of police commissioner and serial rapist Mohamed Mustapha Tabit.
 On the flight back to Paris, Ali meets Zakia Malik.
 Together, they look into the Tabet trial to write a play and a film script.